H-Kalariya/ReadCycle/README.md

-# ReadCycle - Book Sharing Platform
+# 📚 ReadCycle - Book Sharing Platform

-A modern web application that allows users to share and borrow books within their community.
-Built with Node.js, Express, and MongoDB.
+A modern web application that enables book lovers to share and borrow books within their community.
+Built with Node.js, Express, and MongoDB, ReadCycle promotes sustainable reading habits by connecting readers and their books.

-## Features
+## ✨ Features

+- **User Management**
-- **User Registration & Authentication**: Secure user registration with unique user ID, phone, and email validation
+  - Secure registration and authentication
+  - Profile management
+  - Credit-based borrowing system

-- **Book Management**: Add, edit, and manage your book collection
+- **Book Management**
+  - Add books to your personal library
+  - Update book details and availability
+  - Track borrowed and lent books

+- **Discovery & Search**
-- **Book Discovery**: Search and filter books by genre, author, location, and condition
+  - Browse books by genre, author, or location
+  - Advanced search with filters
+  - View book details and condition

+- **Borrowing System**
-- **Request System**: Request books from other users with a credit-based system
+  - Request books from other users
-- **Credit Economy**: Users start with 20 credits, spend 10 credits per book request
+  - Credit-based transactions
-- **Real-time Status Updates**: Track book availability and request status
+  - Real-time request status updates

+- **Personalized Recommendations**
+  - Get book suggestions based on your reading history
+  - Discover new books tailored to your interests
+  - See what's popular in your community

+- **Reading Experience**
+  - Review books you've read
+  - Track your reading progress
+  - Maintain a reading history
+  - Create reading list

-## Tech Stack
+## 🚀 Tech Stack

+- **Frontend**:
+  - HTML5, CSS3, JavaScript (ES6+)
+  - Responsive design for all devices

+- **Backend**:
-- **Backend**: Node.js, Express.js
+  - Node.js with Express.js
+  - RESTful API architecture

+- **Database**:
-- **Database**: MongoDB with Mongoose ODM
+  - MongoDB with Mongoose ODM
+  - Data validation and modeling

+- **Authentication**:
-- **Authentication**: bcrypt for password hashing, express-session for session management
+  - bcrypt for password hashing
-- **Frontend**: HTML, CSS, JavaScript (Vanilla)
+  - JWT for secure authentication
+  - Session management